- How Metal Prints Are Made

 - They are inexpensive without sacrificing durability or quality

 - They are not waterproof or scratch resistant (maybe don’t hang them where your toddler can get to them)

 - They don’t last as long as metal prints

 Deciding how to display your photographs is almost as important as deciding how to shoot them.
-Prints, whether canvas or metal, can act as precious family heirlooms, announcing the happiest day of your life every single time you come home from work.
+Canvas prints and metal prints, both, can act as precious family heirlooms, announcing the happiest day of your life every single time you come home from work.